louigi600/obash/README.txt

 This is still work in progress but I've been able to produfe reusable binaries ... just have not had mich time to test it to any extent.
 The testme script has been obfuscated with -r oprion on a system with kernel 4.4 and glibc 2.17: the bynary produced was able to run on older systems like Ubuntu 10.04 and RHEL 6.
 The cut, so far, seems to be on kernel that needs to be 2.6.32 or above.
 I've not made any testing the other way waround (compiling on a really old system as seing what happens on newer system).

-This is a note for the autor
+This is a note for the author
-This produced a static binary with a warning: gcc -static testme.c -lssl -lcrypto -ldl -lltdl -static-libgcc
+This produced a static binary with a warning: gcc -static testme.c -lssl -lcrypto -ldl -static-libgcc

 /usr/lib64/gcc/x86_64-slackware-linux/5.3.0/../../../../lib64/libcrypto.a(dso_dlfcn.o): In function `dlfcn_globallookup':
 dso_dlfcn.c:(.text+0x11): warning: Using 'dlopen' in statically linked applications requires at runtime the shared libraries from the glibc version used for linking